rafaeldbo/project-colorization/documentation/docs/batches_epochs.md

     # imports, Declaração do modelo, dataset, otimizador...

     for epoch in range(epochs):
-        for i, data in enumerate(dataloader):
+        for i, batch in enumerate(dataloader):

             # Rotina de Treinamento